AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ## // Code generated (DO NOT EDIT)

-When Go code is generated by other software you should indicate this with a line at the top of the source file like this:
+If you write software that generates Go code you should indicate this with a line at the top of the source file like this:

 // Code generated ...
 DO NOT EDIT.